-Sewer System capital projects that receive federal funding or federal permits require consultation with the Services under Section 7 of the ESA.
+Sewer System capital projects that receive federal funding or federal permits require consultation with the National Marine Fisheries Service and/or the United States Fish and Wildlife Service (the "Services") under Section 7 of the ESA.
 Once Chinook salmon were listed as threatened in the late 1990s, the consultation process changed significantly and became more complicated, time-consuming, and expensive.